Niraj-Ranjan/website-sparc/README.md

-# website-sparc
+# Welcome

-A website for SpArc Architecture.
+This is the GitHub repository for website of [SpArc Architects](https://github.com/dayshmookh/website-sparc)